akamai/terraform-provider-akamai/docs/data-sources/appsec_eval_rule_actions.md

 # akamai_appsec_eval_rule_actions

-Use the `akamai_appsec_eval_rule_actions` data source to retrieve the rules available for evaluation and their actions, or the action for a specific rule available for evaluation..
+Use the `akamai_appsec_eval_rule_actions` data source to retrieve the rules available for evaluation and their actions, or the action for a specific rule available for evaluation.

 ## Example Usage